caseyshields/ladder/README.md

 ## Future Plans

+ - [ ] Make the axis orientation customizable!
  - [ ] Make the sources re-orderable in an efficient manner
  - [ ] Add brushes for modifing the time axis
  - [ ] Add the ability to collapse sources into groups...